DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 There are two types of geometries that a BLAS can contain: triangle geometry or procedural.
 Triangule geometry is represented by a conventional set of vertices and indices.
-Procedural geometry requires the application defining a special type of shader that determines how a ray intersects the object and can implement any custom algorithm.
+Procedural geometry requires an application to define a special type of shader that determines how a ray intersects the object.
+That shader can implement any custom algorithm.

 A single BLAS may contain only one type of geometry: either triangles or axis-aligned bounding boxes (AABBs) that define the basic object shape.